 To be eligible for financial aid, students must meet the following minimum guidelines:

-Qualitative Standard—Must not be suspended according to the College's academic suspension procedure.
-Maintain a cumulative grade point average of at least a 2.0 each semester as computed by the Financial Aid Office-this may be different than your transcript GPA
+Qualitative Standard— Maintain a cumulative grade point average of at least a 2.0 each semester as computed by Financial Aid’s academic standards-this may be different than your transcript GPA.

-Maximum Time Frame—Must complete program of study in a timeframe not to exceed 150 percent of the published length of the program for full-time students.
+Maximum Time Frame— Complete program of study in a timeframe not to exceed 150 percent of the published length of the program for full-time students.
 This will be measured in credit hours (if the academic program length requires 60 credit hours, maximum timeframe cannot exceed 90 hours attempted).
-Transfer credit hours accepted from other institutions and evaluated in the student's current program of study are included in the calculation of maximum timeframe.
+Transfer credit hours accepted from other institutions and evaluated in the student's current program of study are included in the calculation of maximum time frame.back to top

 The Financial Aid office will monitor satisfactory academic progress for all students receiving or applying for federal or state aid to ensure that they are making progress toward program completion.
 All programs will be reviewed for satisfactory academic progress at the end of each semester.

 In order to measure a student's satisfactory progress toward a degree, diploma, or certificate requirements, the student's total academic record at Central Piedmont Community College will be evaluated whether or not the student received financial aid for the entire time of enrollment.